Digital Asset Management is Too DAM Expensive!

 Different agencies and businesses approach this in different ways from simply emailing files back and forth, to sharing files over Google Drive or Dropbox.
 Larger enterprises might even run their own server and pay an IT support team, or have an IT staff manage a VPN connection.
 Depending on how each business or agency works and uses their files, they might call it file sharing, or a brand reference library, or an image library.

 In the design industry, there is a technical name or industry term for this — Digital Asset Management or DAM.
-The main problem that mom-and-pop shops, big agencies, and enterprise businesses face with the existing digital asset management solutions is that there are too DAM expensive!
+The main problem that mom-and-pop shops, big agencies, and enterprise businesses face with the existing digital asset management solutions is that they are too DAM expensive!

 With the flattening of the workflow, the budget for design work is also flattened or distributed.
 In other words, big or small, everyone takes a cut.
 It’s a good thing because the workflow is more fluid and should let the best ideas bubble to the top, however, everyone pays a price for this.

-We usually don’t like to use expletives – especially one’s with biblical references* – but it’s really shocking what the existing DAM solutions charge when you look at their back-end server and management costs.
+We usually don’t like to use expletives – especially ones with biblical references* – but it’s really shocking what the existing DAM solutions charge when you look at their back-end server and management costs.
 They really are too darn expensive.
 It seems that they are taking advantage of this distributed nature of design workflow these days, instead of fulfilling a need that takes care of designers, businesses, and agencies.

 Before we go patting ourselves on the back, there’s plenty of work to be done.
-While the current digital asset management systems overshoot the mark and are overpriced even for global enterprises when you consider how design workflow is these days, the flip side of the coin is that the alternatives are not designed for the specific needs of design.
+While the current digital asset management systems overshoot the mark and are overpriced even for global enterprises when you consider how to design workflow these days, the flip side of the coin is that the alternatives are not designed for the specific needs of design.

-That’s what really gets us riled up, and really where want to care for the designers, agencies, and businesses that are doing great design work in today’s world.
+That’s what really gets us riled up, and really where to want to care for the designers, agencies, and businesses that are doing great design work in today’s world.
 Even if 80’s synthesizer music is making a comeback, none of us want to go back to the old hierarchical workflow, so we’ve got to create solutions that make sense for how design happens today.

 Share this Post